jamie2210/CI_MS3_RR/TESTING.md

 JSHint JS Validation Service was used to validate the Javascript files.
 No significant issues were found.
 Only undefined variables flagged were those used for the emailjs functions.

-OnClick buttons were flagged as unused, but /* exported */ feature was used to remove the flags as they are called in the html files.
+OnClick buttons were flagged as unused, but /* exported */ feature was used to remove the flags as they are called in the HTML files.

 <details><summary>script.js</summary>
 <img src="documentation/testing/jshint.png">